 Our co-founder and COO, Natalie Cartwright recently attended the G7 Multi-stakeholder Conference on Artificial Intelligence.
 The event in Montreal gathered a global group of visionaries, ministers, policymakers, and researchers to discuss how to reinforce the development of responsible, human-centric AI.

 Furthermore, the Montreal Declaration for Responsible Development of Artificial Intelligence was officially launched on December 4, 2018.
 The declaration includes guiding principles and recommendations to promote the development of AI in the best interest of society.

 The increasing conversations and regulations around the ethical use of AI is particularly important and beneficial for the financial services industry.
-AI offers huge potential to help people make better sense of their money, automate actions to promote financial wellbeing and help rebuild trust between banks and customers.
+Conversational AI banking offers huge potential to help people make better sense of their money, automate actions to promote financial wellbeing and help rebuild trust between banks and customers.
 However, there is also the potential risk of developing biased data sets which can greatly affect application processes or recommendations – and when it comes to handling personal finances, there is no room for mistakes.

 1. Protect consumer data and privacy

 As a bank, you hold a large store of data about your banking customers, particularly if your bot offers authenticated experiences.
 Everyone has the right to protect their data, making it your responsibility to uphold standards that respect user privacy.

 In Europe, we’ve already seen data privacy laws – – come into effect to govern and protect consumer data.
 The banking regulatory landscape in North America is expected to shift and align closer to Europe where consent is required by law to obtain personal information.

 “78% are happy to share personal data with their bank but 66% demand faster, easier services in return.“ – 2017 Global Distribution & Marketing Consumer Study, Accenture